xueweiji/Modern-Vehicle/README.md

 5. For Sale -> `main/sale`

 ### 7. Socket
-After user adds vehicle, new vehicle info will be added into home/suv/truck/regular/rent/sale page automatically for other users.
+After a user adds a vehicle, the new vehicle's info will be added into home/suv/truck/regular/rent/sale page automatically for other online users.
 ### 8. Forms
 1. Register Form
 2. Login Form